ameethasmucrai/logtool/README.md

 ### How to run / test the program

+Note:
-Note: these instructions assume a Linux machine, but it can also be applied to a Windows machine.
+- These instructions assume a Linux machine, but it can also be applied to a Windows machine.
+- It requires Java 8

 For testing purpuses, there's an example log file supplied "example.log" under "resources" folder.
 Copy this file to some path in the system, for instance "/tmp".